-Type of Policy: Administrative Last Revised: Aug 2005 Review Date: Aug 2016 Reason for Policy:
+Policy Book: Business & Finance Type of Policy: Administrative Last Revised: Sep 2005 Review Date: Sep 2016

 The purpose of the Grants and Contracts Accounting Office is to provide fiscal and administrative support to the Institute in its contribution to the fulfillment of the scientific and technical needs of the State of Georgia through education, research and service.
 The primary functions of G&C: Financial administration of Georgia Tech's (excluding GTRI) sponsored projects; special studies relating to indirect costs, fringe benefits, and cost centers; audit liaison related to external audits; ensuring that the Institute's payroll reporting system documentation is in compliance with OMB Circular A-21, Revised; interpretation and implementation of Federal guidelines as related to sponsored projects administration.